yerdua/FlickrClone/README.md

 This is the result of spending about a week making a copy of [Flickr.com](http://www.flickr.com).
 Not all of the functionality is here, obviously.

 So, what does this do?
+You can read more about this, or you can go play with it on heroku: [http://flickrclone.herokuapp.com/](http://flickrclone.herokuapp.com/)

 ### User sign up